If you’re looking for a climbing toy to occupy your busy toddler, you probably already know that they come in a wide range of styles and price ranges.

-This is a bit different than all the other climbing toys on today’s list, but it’s worth a mention.
-This is a complete playset with swings, a slide, sandbox, trapeze bars, and the climbing walls.
-It’s large and needs a fair amount of space to be kept as a permanent feature in your backyard.
+This is a bit different than the other climbing toys on this list, but it’s worth a mention.
+This is a complete playset with outdoor swings, a slide, a sandbox, trapeze bars, and a climbing wall.
+It’s large, so it needs a fair amount of space to keep it as a permanent feature in your backyard.

 17. Step2 Panda Climber